3608Team10/COMP3608PROJECT/README.md

 %cd /content/drive/MyDrive/project/COMP3608PROJECT
 ```

+### Github Token

 Before we have the ability to push to github you need to create a token

-1. Nagivate to github > click on your profile icon in the top right > settings
+1. Nagivate to github > Click on your profile icon in the top right > Settings
 2. Developer settings > Personal Access Tokens > Fine-grained tokens
 3. Generate new token
     - Under Resource Owner changes this to '3608Team10'